CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Cancel one attack by Orcs, Trolls or Men. <br>&ensp'Alternatively, if _Gates of Morning_ is in play, the number of strikes from any attack is reduced to half its original number, rounded up.
+> > Target character does not tap against one strike (unless he is wounded by the strike).
+If wounded by the strike, his body is modified by -1 for the resulting body check.
 > >
 > > {: .fs-3 }
-> > _“‘...How do you like being called swine by the muck-rakers of a dirty little wizard?'
-Many loud yells...answered him...”_ ***---&#65279;LotRIII***
+> > _“A quick duck had saved him; and he had felled his orc: a sturdy thrust with his Barrow-blade."_ ***---&#65279;LotRII***
 >

 ---